 Domestic shareholders are generally subject to 9% CIT on the above type of transactions, however they may benefit from exemptions.

 Mines, energy producers, and energy distribution system operators are subject to energy suppliers’ income tax.
 The scope of the definition of 'energy suppliers' also includes universal suppliers and authorised distributors of electricity and natural gas.

 The base of energy suppliers’ income tax is similar to the CIT base, however, with less adjustments applicable to the accounting profits.
 The tax rate is 31%.

 If the energy supplier entity possesses a development tax incentive or a tax incentive in relation to investments aimed at increasing energy efficiency or renewal projects (see the Tax credits and incentives section), then it is possible to claim this tax incentive for up to 50% of energy suppliers’ income tax liability as well.
 Additionally, the settled amount of mining royalty can be claimed for up to HUF 1.5 billion from energy suppliers’ income tax liability.

-In the case of CIT group taxation further deduction opportunities may be available.
+In the case of group taxation for CIT purposes, further deduction opportunities may be available.

 As of 30 June 2017, an extra deduction is available in connection with the instalment and maintenance of electric vehicle charging stations, unless the taxpayer has already opted for a CIT base deduction with respect to the investment.

 From an accounting point of view, energy suppliers’ income tax falls under the same treatment as CIT (thus it is a non-deductible item for CIT purposes).
 DTTs also covers this type of tax.

 Advertisement tax applies to certain advertising services, including advertising services made available over the Internet.
 The tax applies in respect of advertisements that are published in Hungarian, or where the advertisement is not published in Hungarian but is available on a website/webpage that is mainly in Hungarian.